rust-gamedev/rust-gamedev.github.io/content/news/030/index.md

 Latest developments:

-- [Making Your Game Go Fast by Asking Windows Nicely][wor-fast] was published, discussing Windows specific performance tweaks in Way of Rhea's engine
+- [Making Your Game Go Fast by Asking Windows Nicely][wor-fast] was published, discussing Windows-specific performance tweaks in Way of Rhea's engine
 - Work started on the Snowcrab + Teleporter puzzles, completing nearly all the puzzles in the main game
 - Work began on art for The Professor (pictured left), Shrew, and Hermes